CADindustries/studicad-docs/docs/source/index.rst

-robocadSim
+studicad
 ======================================

-Welcome to the robocadSim documentation page.
-Here you will find lots of information about how to program robocadSim' virtual robots.
+Welcome to the studicad documentation page.
+Here you can find how to use my software.
+Hello from Estonia!

 .. toctree::
    :maxdepth: 1